potercoin/potercoin/content/en/docs/installation/_index.en.md

 description: >
   Installation guide for Poter installation
 ---
 Welcome!
-This guide will get you up and running with Fission on a Kubernetes cluster.
+This guide will get you up and running with Poter.